xzhang03/NidaqGUI/README.md

 A Matlab UI is used to designate filename and start/stop, as well as to specify experiment modes and structures to a microcontroller (see below).
 The microcontroller actually takes care the actual operation of the experiment.

 ###### Functions:
-  **Legacy mode**: UI specifies the start and the end of the camera-sync pulses, and camera pulse rate.
+  **Legacy**: UI specifies the start and the end of the camera-sync pulses, and camera pulse rate.
 Everything else is hard-coded.
+This is the simple version

+    To run legacy:

+    Microcontroller uses (just an example) /Arduino/quad_encoder_selftrigger_pulsing_only.ino

+    Matlab uses nidaqgui.m and nidaq_config.m

-  **Omnibox mode (v3)**: UI specifies the parameters in the following categories:
+  **Omnibox (v3)**: UI specifies the parameters in the following categories:

     1. Modes: Two-color photometry (e.g., 488 and 405 nm), optophotometry (e.g., 488 and 625 nm), same-color optophotometry (e.g., low-power photometry + high-power opto.)
     2. Timing of the modes